briandrum/codes.forchagrin.com/_chapters/chapter-533-obscenity-and-sex-offenses.md

 5. _(e)_ Any conduct that is a violation of this section and any other section of the General Offenses Code, or the Revised Code may be prosecuted under this section, the other section, or both sections.

 6. _(f)_

-    1. _(1)_ A.   Except as otherwise provided in subsection (f)(1)B., C., or
+    1. _(1)_

-D. of this section, whoever violates this section is guilty of nonconsensual dissemination of private sexual images, a misdemeanor of the third degree.
+        1. _(A)_ Except as otherwise provided in subsection (f)(1)B., C., or D. of this section, whoever violates this section is guilty of nonconsensual dissemination of private sexual images, a misdemeanor of the third degree.

         2. _(B)_ If the offender previously has been convicted of or pleaded guilty to a violation of this section, nonconsensual dissemination of private sexual images is a misdemeanor of the second degree.

         3. _(C)_ If the offender previously has been convicted of or pleaded guilty to two or more violations of this section, nonconsensual dissemination of private sexual images is a misdemeanor of the first degree.

         4. _(D)_ If the offender is under eighteen years of age and the person in the image is not more than five years older than the offender, the offender shall not be prosecuted under this section.

     2. _(2)_ In addition to any other penalty or disposition authorized or required by law, the court may order any person who is convicted of a violation of this section or who is adjudicated delinquent by reason of a violation of this section to criminally forfeit all of the following property to the state under Ohio R.C.
 Chapter 2981.

         1. _(A)_ Any profits or proceeds and any property the person has acquired or maintained in violation of this section that the sentencing court determines to have been acquired or maintained as a result of the violation;

         2. _(B)_ Any interest in, securities of, claim against, or property or contractual right of any kind affording a source of influence over any enterprise that the person has established, operated, controlled or conducted in violation of this section that the sentencing court determines to have been acquired or maintained as a result of the violation.

 7. _(g)_ A victim of a violation of this section may commence a civil cause of action against the offender, as described in Ohio R.C.
 2307.66.
 (ORC 2917.211)